Skidmore approves budget, tax levy

 The 2017-18 contract with the New Nodaway Humane Society was approved, with the same conditions and costs as the previous year.

-The transfer of city wells to their original owners was once again tabled, as was the street signs.
+The transfer of city wells to their original owners was once again tabled as was the street signs issue.

 Materials from the old city hall building have not been cleared out.
 The building has been sold to an adjacent landowner.